-November 17, 2019 marks the Third Annual World Day of the Poor.
+November 14, 2021, marks the Fifth Annual World Day of the Poor.
 This is a day when Catholics throughout the world are called to greater solidarity with the poor near and far.
 There are a number of ways to embrace this call of our Holy Father Pope Francis.

 1. Pray for the Poor.
 There are many people who need our prayers.
 If you’re not sure where to start, try praying with the news.
 As you see headlines about what’s happening around the world, pause and pray for the people affected by those stories.

 2. Practice the Corporal Works of Mercy.
 The Corporal Works of Mercy are drawn from Jesus’ life and teachings.
 They call us to feed the hungry, give drink to the thirsty, shelter the homeless, visit the sick and imprisoned, bury the dead, give alms to the poor.
 Pope Francis added a new work of mercy; to care for God’s creation.
 The Corporal Works of Mercy offer a clear model and starting point for how to care for our neighbors in need.

 3. Make Caring for the Poor Part of Your Buying.
 Do you buy coffee, chocolate or Christmas gifts?
 One way to support low income workers around the world is by buying things you use on a regular basis from organizations that pay a fair wage.
 If you drink coffee or tea, look for a fair trade label, which means that the farmers who harvest the coffee or tea are paid fairly and work in safe conditions.
 As you begin your Christmas shopping, consider buying gifts from around the world that are produced and traded ethically.

 4. Learn about the Causes of Poverty and Work to Change Them.
 There are many reasons why people around the world are trapped in poverty; lack of jobs, low wages, and disabilities are just a few examples.
 We can raise our voices together to ask our government to support policies that help address the causes of poverty.
 You can do this by: